rickecon/CO-DataCtrCostRev/README.md

-# CO-DataCtrCostRev
+# Colorado Data Center Map of Costs and Revenues
-Data, code, and images for Colorado data center cost and revenue map
+This repository contains the data, code, and images for Colorado data center cost and revenue map.